-- 8.1.2 Learner from hotspot areas: For these learners, schools must ensure that they set up appropriate mechanisms for these learners to continue with their education. - 8.1.3 Learners whose parents have concerns about them returning to school in the context of COVID-19: Parents, guardians and caregivers for these learners must make necessary arrangements with schools to ensure that the education of their children continues. - 8.1.4 Learners whose parents have opted to home-educate: Parents, guardians and caregivers of these learners must register their children in line with the Policy on Home Education, and need to provide evidence of how they will ensure full access to all learning and learning materials to these learners, through appropriate materials and pedagogy for blind and partially sighted learners. - 8.2 For the above to happen, schools must set up appropriate mechanisms for parents, guardians and caregivers of the above categories of learners to inform the school in respect of the reasons for not returning to school, and these learners must be assisted to fully understand why they are not returning to school.
+- 8.1.2 Learner from hotspot areas: For these learners, schools must ensure that they set up appropriate mechanisms for these learners to continue with their education. - 8.1.3 Learners whose parents have concerns about them returning to school in the context of COVID-19: Parents, guardians and caregivers for these learners must make necessary arrangements with schools to ensure that the education of their children continues. - 8.1.4 Learners whose parents have opted to home-educate: Parents, guardians and caregivers of these learners must register their children in line with the Policy on Home Education and provide evidence of how they will ensure full and clear access to education, through South African Sign Language and/or the modality the learner uses. - 8.2 For the above to happen, schools must set up appropriate mechanisms for parents, guardians and caregivers of the above categories of learners to inform the school in respect of the reasons for not returning to school, and these learners must be assisted to fully understand why they are not returning to school.